openstreams/wflow/doc/index.rst

 different with respect to the conceptualisation.
 The shared software framework includes the basic maps (dem, landuse, soil etc) and the hydrological routing via the kinematic wave.
-The Python class framework also exposes the models as an API and is based on the PCRaster/Python version 4.2+ (www.pcraster.eu).
+The Python class framework also exposes the models as an API and is based on PCRaster/Python.

 The wflow\_sbm model maximises the use of available spatial data.
 Soil depth, for example, is estimated from the DEM using a topographic